Japluas93/Password-Generator/README.md

 # Password-Generator
-GIVEN I need a new, secure password
-WHEN I click the button to generate a password
-THEN I am presented with a series of prompts for password criteria WHEN prompted for password criteria
-THEN I select which criteria to include in the password WHEN prompted for the length of the password
-THEN I choose a length of at least 8 characters and no more than 128 characters WHEN prompted for character types to include in the password THEN I choose lowercase, uppercase, numeric, and/or special characters WHEN I answer each prompt
-THEN my input should be validated and at least one character type should be selected WHEN all prompts are answered
-THEN a password is generated that matches the selected criteria WHEN the password is generated
-THEN the password is either displayed in an alert or written to the page
+Hello!
+So this is a password application I created for an employee at my office.
+They wanted an application that would randomly generate a password that meets a certain criteria and give them greater security.
+When the user clicks the button to generate a password they are presented with a prompt that makes them chosse the character length for their password.
+After choosing the character lenght the user is then presented with a series of prompts for password criteria they would like to include in their password.
+The user has some flexibilty with what they want to include, they are only required to choose one of the character conditions.
+Once the user chooses the criteria they would like to include, their inputs will be validated and to make sure that at least one character type is selected.
+After all prompts are answered then a password is generated that matches the selected criteria.
+The password is then displayed to the page.